 Do you enjoy long-distance running?
 This is a great way to get fit, stay in shape, and pound the pavement as you experience a natural “runner’s high.”
 The problem is that repetitive pounding of the pavement can be hard on your body in a number of ways.
 If you are a long-distance runner, then you may want to consider investing in some compression socks.
-Let’s look at why compression socks for long-distance running can benefit you in the long run, during your long runs.
+They should be an essential component of your long distance running equipment.
+Let’s look at why compression socks are among the best socks for long distance running and how they can benefit you in the long run, during your long runs.

 Long Distance Running

 If you are wondering, should you wear compression socks for running?
 The short answer is yes.
 It can improve your performance and prevent some physical problems along the way.

 While long-distance running goes by many different names, including endurance running, it is commonly agreed to be anything you run over 1.8 miles.
 It’s been an Olympic event for a long time now, but it is also popular in the form of marathon running -- like the New York City Marathon, that is held each year and attracts people from all over the world.